🎄 Get 20% off from our JavaScript course for the holidays! 🎄

 <h3>Sub-heading</h3>

-Make sure your headings also stand out visually
+Headings should also stand out visually

 Copied to clipboard!

-<meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no" />
+content="width=device-width, initial-scale=1, shrink-to-fit=no"

-Using a viewport tag
+Use a viewport tag

-Also, consider using open graph tags to turn your website links into rich content on social media platforms.
-There are different tags you can use to help search engines better understand your content.
+Also, consider using Open Graph tags to turn your website links into rich content on social media platforms.
+There are different tags you can use to help search engines better understand your content:

 Copied to clipboard!
 Playground